 To access these Islands, you can launch from the public kayak launch located off River Road on Perdido Key or at the boat ramp at Galvez Landing.
 If you want a bigger adventure, try launching from Big Lagoon State Park and paddling the Intercoastal Waterway to the small islands.

 I hope you enjoy my recommendations.
-If you need a kayak, check out some of the rental locations listed on our website.
+If you need a kayak, take a moment to browse the businesses listed below.
 After paddling, I hope you'll take a moment to tell me about your experience.